 A single set of access control attributes may be associated with multiple objects, such as all objects stored on a single floppy disk.
 The association may also be indirectly bound to the object, such as access control attributes being associated with the name of the object rather than directly to the object itself.

-- 5.1.13.3 FDP_ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: [assignment: rules, based on security attributes, that explicitly authorize access of subjects to objects]. - 5.1.13.4 FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the [assignment: rules, based on security attributes, that explicitly deny access of subjects to objects].
+5.1.15.3 FDP_ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: [assignment: rules, based on security attributes, that explicitly authorize access of subjects to objects].